centrifuge/documentation/docs/further-reading/create-config.md

 > **NOTE:** If the provided `keystore/<KEY-FILE>` is encrypted the password needs to be added with `-z SAMPLE_PASSWORD` to successfully create the config.

+Per default the centrifuge network `russianhill` is using the Ethereum testnet rinkeby.

 **Flags for createconfig command:**